Skip to main content

 โ”œโ”€ Task: Assemble bike for Bill's son

 By default, tasks in the planning board are planned one by one.
-Even though there are links to other tasks (through service lines, job planning lines, assembly lines, etc.), the planner still needs to plan every task individually.
-Containers introduce another way of planning in which tasks are planned as a group.
-A container effectively becomes a proxy task that happens to hold a series of tasks.
-Appointments and tasks still exist individually, and can be planned as such, but now there's a super entity that links to other related appointments.
+Even when tasks are linked through service lines, job planning lines, assembly lines, and so on, the planner still has to plan each one individually.
+Containers add a second way of planning where tasks are planned as a group.
+The container acts as a proxy task that holds a series of tasks.
+Appointments and tasks still exist on their own and can be planned that way, but now there's a higher-level entity that links related appointments together.

-For example, if a customer has two open orders, it would make sense to execute both of them at the same time.
-In the back-office system, it is possible that these two orders don't have a direct link.
-A container could provide a solution as any appointment and any task can be linked.
+Take a customer with two open orders that should be executed at the same time.
+In the back-office system, those two orders may have no direct link.
+A container solves this, because any appointment and any task can be linked.

 Appointment containers

-When something changes in the planning, the planner could manually reschedule all affected appointments, or simply reschedule the container, which in turn will update the records inside the container.
+When something changes in the planning, the planner can either reschedule each affected appointment manually or reschedule the container, which updates every record inside it.

 Appointment containers

-There aren't any constraints attached to a container, by default.
-The container needs a name and a color and contains a collection of tasks and appointments.
-What those tasks and appointments are, doesn't matter.
-Containers may spread across resources and departments and appointments from any order can be planned through the same container, everything is possible with containers.
+A container carries no constraints by default.
+It needs a name and a color, and it holds a collection of tasks and appointments.
+Which tasks and appointments those are doesn't matter.
+Containers can span resources and departments, and appointments from any order can be planned through the same container.

 Task and appointment containersโ€‹

-Currently two entities can use the container meta entity: tasks and appointments.
-Eventually, every task will be converted into an appointment (i.e. a planned task), but before a task is planned, planners can already define a relationship between tasks through task containers.
-When dragged on the planning board, the appointments will already be rendered inside a container.
+Two entities can use a container: tasks and appointments.
+Every task eventually becomes an appointment (a planned task), but before a task is planned, planners can already define a relationship between tasks through task containers.
+When you drag those tasks onto the planning board, the resulting appointments are already rendered inside a container.

 When the order is created and ready to plan, the container will hold two tasks: